kenwaysharma/kenwaysharma/README.md

 - 👋 Hi, I’m @kenwaysharma
 - 👀 I’m interested in Web and Game Development
 - 🌱 I’m currently learning Reactjs
-- 💞️ I’m looking to collaborate on Wed Projects based on MERN
+- 💞️ I’m looking to collaborate on Web Projects based on MERN
 - 📫 How to reach me: reach me at - kenwaysharma@gmail.com

 <!---